jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 ```

 **PASSWORD**, **HOSTNAME** and **PORT** variables will be sent by email.

+!!!!!!!!!!!!!!!!!!1
+Once the request will be approved, the administrator will provide:
+- hostname
+- port
+- password aauthentication information in order to access your personal Chronos instance.
+!!!!!!!!!!!!!!!!!!!

 To submit the job, execute the following command (supposing the json file name is “job.json” and the submit command file name is “submit-to-chronos.sh”)